 During our childhood, some of us ran a few minutes to the seashore and enjoyed the sight, smell, touch, taste and sound of the ocean.
 For us who were children then, the sea is still part of our backyard and though it takes more effort now, we find it.
 Next to enjoying a cool morning swim, the best part of the event is sitting or standing on the beach, seeing and hearing the waves lash, splash, crash (or whatever word you choose) onto the shore.
 Different people have different names for the sound of the waves; it is that awesome!

-Enjoy the video sound while you read on to the sound of the cricket.
+Enjoy the video sound while you read on.

 8. Congregations Singing